Muadh-Adekunle-Monsuru/University-Notes/CPS 201/Introduction New.md

 Translators: Programs that converts from other programming languages to its machine language equivalent.

 Types of Translators:
-- Assembler
+- Assembler: Assembly language to machine language equivalent
-- Compiler
+- Compiler: High level language to machine language equivalent
-- Interpreter
+- Interpreter: Alternative to interpreter